Emc1518/Election_Analysis/README.md

 - Denver, 306,055 votes, 82.8% of total votes
 - Arapahoe, 24,801 votes, 6.7% of total votes

-3. County with largest number of votes?
+3. County with largest number of votes:

 - Denver